 Q: How can I tell a filing has been updated?

-A: Filings are tied by CUSIP, you can use the grid to filter and see all filings associated with the CUSIP.
+A: Filings are linked by CUSIP.
+You can use the grid to filter by CUSIP and see all filings associated with the same CUSIP.

 Q: Who can I contact if I have questions or feedback?

 A: Please reach out to Market Operations at (866) 776-0800 or [email protected] with questions or feedback.

-A: Along with a new look and feel, enhancements to the New Issue Platform will include:
+A: Along with a new location, look and feel, enhancements to the New Issue Platform include: